 The Alexander Library of Ornithology is one of the foremost ornithological reference libraries in the world.
-It holds extensive collections of 19th and 20th century books, pamphlets and periodicals, and an archive of ornithological notebooks and diaries.
+It holds extensive collections of 19th, 20th and 21st century books, pamphlets and periodicals, and an archive of ornithological notebooks and diaries.
 It is an international resource with the collections covering ornithology, natural history, conservation, ecology and behaviour.

 Today, much of the material within the collections is received via donation or through exchange schemes.
 The library enjoys a close relationship with the British Ornithologists' Union and books which have been reviewed within its journal, The Ibis, are subsequently deposited in the Alexander Library.
 The Library also houses the British Falconers' Club Library.

-It has a stock of around 11,000+ books, 85,500 offprints/reports, 476 theses; some 500 current journals plus another 1,500 non-current.
+It has a stock of around 11,000+ books, 85,500 offprints/reports, 500 theses; some 500 current journals plus another 1,500 non-current.

 The Library is open for reference use only to all members of the University with a current University card and to holders of valid Bodleian Libraries cards.
-Members of the Edward Grey Institute are entitled to key fob out-of-hours access.

 External visitors are welcome to visit and can be admitted on a one-off Day Pass on presentation of identification.
 Visitors must contact the library to make an appointment in advance of visiting.

 If you wish to use the library for a longer period you will need to apply for a reader's ticket from the Bodleian Libraries Admissions office.

 The Alexander Library is based on Level 2 of the Radcliffe Science Library, on the corner of South Parks Road and Parks Road.
 A map of the location of the Radcliffe Science Library can be found here - http://www.bodleian.ox.ac.uk/science/about/locate